-However, many don’t need to see a shred of additional evidence; they consider what is already in the public domain to be overwhelming.
+However, many don’t need to see a shred of additional evidence, they consider what is already in the public domain to be overwhelming.
 They will not accept Biden as legitimate under any circumstances.

 It seems unlikely Trump will ever throw in the towel and ask supporters to get behind a transfer of power to Biden.

 It is likewise hard to imagine a scenario where Biden’s supporters will accept a court intervention and a second Trump term.
-They won’t be persuaded by even more evidence if what is already out there isn’t raising doubts.
+They won’t be persuaded by even more evidence of what is already out there isn’t raising doubts.

 It looks like the Federal Government may finally start reaping what leaders in Washington have been sowing in recent decades.
-They have been undermining confidence seemingly at every turn, as if it were intentional.
+They have been undermining confidence seemingly at every turn as if it were intentional.

 The weeks and months ahead will be historic.
 Investors should buckle up.

 The markets appear to be under the control of the Fed and Wall Street banks.
-But if confidence fails in an institution as basic and fundamental as our election system, no other institutions are immune…
+But if confidence fails in an institution as fundamental as our election system, no other institutions are immune…

 …including the Federal Reserve Note “dollar.”